 Ms. Delgado received her B.A. from Northwestern University and her law degree from the University of Wisconsin-Madison.
 She is admitted to practice law in Illinois and Wisconsin.

 Elizabeth Rompf Bruen

 Elizabeth Rompf Bruen co-founded Delgado Rompf Bruen LLC.
 She has concentrated her practice in the area of immigration and nationality law since 2004.
-She has been recognized as a Rising Star by Illinois Super Lawyers and a Leading Lawyer by Leading Lawyers, a distinction held by only 5% of Illinois attorneys.
-She frequently speaks on immigration issues.
+She has been recognized as a Super Lawyer and Rising Star by Illinois Super Lawyers and a Leading Lawyer by Leading Lawyers, a distinction held by only 5% of Illinois attorneys.
+She is the current Secretary of the Executive Board for the American Immigration Lawyers Association Chicago Chapter, and she frequently speaks on immigration issues.

 Ms. Rompf Bruen represents clients in all areas of immigration law including employment-based immigration, employer immigration compliance, family-based immigration, removal proceedings, naturalization, and appeals.
 She represents clients before the U.S. Department of Homeland Security, the U.S. Department of Labor, the U.S. Department of Justice, and the U.S. Department of State.